Common Myths About Bankruptcy

 Myth #7: Under the divorce settlement, my ex assumed responsibility for our credit card debt.
 Even though he’s in bankruptcy, I’m off the hook.

 This is just a sample of the wrong ideas people have heard about bankruptcy.
 If you know of other bankruptcy myths, we’d be glad to hear from you.
 In addition, if you need help with debt problems of your own, we’re ready to help.
-Contact us at O’Bryan Law Offices in Louisville, Frankfort or New Albany for a free consultation.
+Contact us at O’Bryan Law Offices in Louisville, Frankfort, or New Albany for a free consultation.
+We can help you with bankruptcy relief, paying your creditors back, and even filing Chapter 7 bankruptcy.
+No matter your financial situation, we’ve got a solution for you.